decard1337/The-Destroyer/README.md

 # The Destroyer
-This DC bot will destroy any server
+This Discord bot will destroy any server

 ### WARNING
 If you have connected the bot to other servers those